osandov/blktests/Documentation/running-tests.md

 ### Running nvme-rdma and SRP tests

 These tests will use the siw (soft-iWARP) driver by default.
-The rdma_rxe (soft-RoCE) driver is also supported.
+The rdma_rxe (soft-RoCE) driver and hardware RDMA drivers are also supported.

 ```sh
 To use the siw driver: